andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 The data model (document) is separated from the control, allowing for greater flexibility.  **EditableRichTextModel** is a default model for RichTextArea, **CodeTextModel** is a default model for CodeArea.

-The code is currently being incubated in the **javafx.incubator.controls** module.
-While this document makes an attempt to give an overview of various parts, please refer to the [API specification](javadoc/javadoc.zip) for more detail.

 The following diagram illustrates the logical relationship between important classes:

 ```